-Standard analyst review of the revised detection routine applied to six months of data (January-July 2015) resulted in the detections shown in Figure 4.
+We completed a standard analyst review of the revised detection routine to six months of data (July 1, 2015 - Dec.
+31, 2015) resulting in the estimated event locations shown in Figure 4.
 Of the 431 epicenters, 359 are in the local area shown in Fig. 4b and 72 are at regional to teleseismic distances shown in Fig. 4a.
 The locations shown in Fig. 4a were produced by association of events with those from the U.S. Geological Survey catalog [ANF 2017] and using the associated epicenters.
 Locations in Fig. 4b were estimated with the dbgenloc program [Pavlis et al. 2004] assuming the IASPEI91 earth model.
 All of the 359 local events in Fig. 4b are likely to be coal mining explosions from the Powder River Basin in eastern Wyoming.
 All have similar waveforms with emergent P waves and prominent surface waves like the event shown in Figure 5.
-Despite assuming fixed depths (of zero), some epicenters were poorly constrained and likely badly estimated due to too few of the regional stations having observable P or S waves.
+Despite assuming fixed depths (of zero), some epicenters were poorly constrained and likely badly mislocated due to too few of the regional stations having observable P or S waves.
 Most well located events cluster in the coal mining district, supporting our hypothesis that these are mining related.

 Figures 6 and 7 show three-component subarray stacks for two representative events.
 Since we found systematic differences in waveforms with sensor depth, these subarray stacks were grouped into three subarrays defined in Figure 5 ('Surface', '2000s' and '4000s').
 Note that we treated the 300 and 800 stations as part of the 'Surface' subarray, grouped the 1700 station with the five 2000-level stations in the 2000s subarray, and grouped the 4100 and 4850 stations in the 4000s subarray.
-Such systematic differences are expected due to near-surface effects that have been known to complicate seismic array processing since the early VELA UNIFORM experiments of the 1960s (REFERENCES).
+Such systematic differences are expected due to near-surface effects that have been known to complicate seismic array processing since the early VELA UNIFORM experiments of the 1960s [Green, 1965; Capon et al., 1969; Husebye and Ruud, 1989].
 To produce each subarray stack, we used an array-based cross-correlation algorithm to align signals prior to stacking [Pavlis and Vernon 2010].
 Typical correlation window lengths were 2-4 s for the local mining blasts and 10-20 s for the teleseismic events.
 The stacked signals of the 3 subarrays were then manually aligned to produce the figures shown.